NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

+### Cyclic and Constacyclic self-dual codes over R_k

+**Date:** 9/25/18

+**Speaker:** Bahattin Yildiz (NAU)

+**Abstract:** In this work, we consider constacyclic and cyclic self-dual codes over the rings $R_k$.
+We start with theoretical existence results for constacyclic and cyclic self-dual codes of any length over $R_k$ and then construct cyclic self-dual codes over $R_1 = F_2 + uF_2$ of even lengths from lifts of binary cyclic self-dual codes.
+We classify all free cyclic self-dual codes over R_1 of even lengths for which non-trivial such codes exist.
+In particular we demonstrate that our constructions provide a counter example to a claim made by Batoul et al. in 2014 and we explain why their claim fails.

 ### Exploring signed permutations of maximal reversal length

 **Date:** 9/4/18, 9/11/18